Felix Sandman: Career

 In 2018, Sandman was cast in the main role of Sebastian Fagerman on the Netflix crime drama Quicksand.
 The series is inspired by the novel of the same name written by Malin Persson Giolito and is the first Swedish produced original series for Netflix.
 The series premiered on 5 April 2019.

 Also in 2019, Sandman was cast as Jonas in a Netflix comedy drama series Home for Christmas released in December 2019 this series was also Netflix's first Norwegian original series.
-It was renewed for a second series in 2020 also released in December.
+It was renewed for a second series in 2020, and despite a long break in filming, a third season was released on Netflix in December 2025.

 In 2020, Sandman competed in Melodifestivalen 2020 with the song "Boys with Emotions", reaching the finale through the Second Chance round.
 He finished in seventh place, scoring a total of 67 points.

 In January 2025, Sandman released Yue.